torqlang/torqlang.github.io/index.md

 ### How?

-Torqlang solves this problem with a patent-pending programming model, called Actorflow, that fuses message-passing concurrency with declarative dataflow, giving us a sequential style that is impossible to program in mainstream languages.
+Torqlang solves this problem with a patent-pending programming model, called Actorflow, that fuses message-passing concurrency with declarative dataflow, giving us a sequential style that is otherwise impossible in mainstream programming languages.

 ### Where?